ModelTC/TFMQ-DM/README.md

 Our code was developed based on [ddim](https://github.com/ermongroup/ddim), [latent-diffusion](https://github.com/CompVis/latent-diffusion) and [stable-diffusion](https://github.com/CompVis/stable-diffusion).
 We referred to [BRECQ](https://github.com/yhhhli/BRECQ) and [Q-Diffusion](https://github.com/Xiuyu-Li/q-diffusion) for the blockwise calibration implementation.

-We thank [OpenVINO](https://github.com/openvinotoolkit/openvino) for providing the framework to deploy our quantized model and measure the acceleration.
+We thank [OpenVINO](https://github.com/openvinotoolkit/openvino) for providing the framework to deploy our quantized model and measure acceleration.
 Moreover, we also thank [torch-fidelity](https://github.com/toshas/torch-fidelity) and  [guided-diffusion](https://github.com/openai/guided-diffusion) for IS, sFID and FID computation.

 ## Citation